HankB/pmb/notes/scripting-notes.md

 1. primary partition - boots
 1. extended and full logical partition - boots
 1. extended partition with small logical partition at the end - boots!

-## 2024-07-12 back to bash

-Performing some testing with `pmb-init` and some other distros including Ubuntu, Alma and also using a variety of media including SD card, USB/SSD and perhaps NVME SSD.

-### RpiOS

-Use imager to load OS and configure.
-SD and SATA SSD work.